TW Saddlery

 Photo A – 5 minute warm up

-Photo A and Photo B are pictures of sweat patterns from the same horse on the same day with no fitting cushion or shim adjustment.
+Photo A and Photo B show sweat patterns from the same horse on the same day with no fitting cushion or shim adjustment.
+The only difference was the amount of work performed.
+Photo A was taken after a five-minute warm-up, while Photo B was taken after a vigorous ten-minute workout.

-• Check the fit of your fitting cushions directly on your horse without your saddle pad periodically.
+• Check the fitting cushions directly on your horse without the saddle pad.

 Filed Under: Articles, Fitting the Saddle / Adjustable Fit, Horses